 8. The text is printed with 1.5-spacing throughout the text on a standard paper (width of fields: on the left, above and below by 2 cm, on the right — 1 cm) in Arial (Arial Cyr) or Times (Times Cyr) 14 points.
 The page of the text should contain no more than 30 lines.

-9. The language of the articles is Ukrainian for home authors, Russian and English for foreign authors.
+9. The language of the articles is Ukrainian and English for home authors, Russian and English for foreign authors.

 10. The material of the article should be placed in the following order:

 а) UDC index — on the left correspondingly to key words;